Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Conclusions

 \section{Conclusions}

-This study presents one of the first surveys to benchmark state-of-the-art deep methods for missing value imputation in time series data.
-In the current literature, the benchmarking of missing value imputation methods for time series data is often limited to a single data set with low missing rates and missing at random types, which may not provide realistic and generalizable solutions.
-Our comparative results reveal that the effectiveness of imputation methods depends on data-centric factors, including data types, individual variable statistics, time series length, missing value rates and types.
-Therefore, we emphasize the importance of considering data-centric factors over an arbitrary selection of an imputation strategy.
+This study presents one of the first surveys to benchmark state-of-the-art deep learning methods for imputing missing values in time series data.
+Our six data-centric experiments compare the effectiveness of imputation methods across different data types, variable statistics, time series length, missing value rates and types, and in downstream classification tasks.
+The experimental results have identified several important insights into method selection for imputing time series data and shared recommendations for health scientists.
+Therefore, we emphasize the importance of considering data-centric factors over an arbitrary selection of an imputation strategy to ensure data quality and the reliability of data-driven outcomes.
+In the future, the interactions between the six experimental conditions may be an important direction of study for optimizing the data-centric selection of imputation methods.